wermos/website/lessons/3d-basic-rendering/3d-viewing-pinhole-camera/implementing-virtual-pinhole-camera.md

 ### Computing the Canvas Coordinates: The Long Way

 Let's start with the horizontal angle of view.
 In the previous chapters, we introduced the equation to compute the angle of view.
 It can easily be done using trigonometric identities.
 If you look at the camera setup from the top, you can see that we can trace a right triangle (Figure 6).
 The adjacent and opposite sides of the triangles are known: they correspond to the focal length and half of the film's horizontal aperture.
 However, they must be defined in the same unit to be used in a trigonometric identity.
 Typically, film gate dimensions are defined in inches, and focal length is defined in millimeters.
 Generally, inches are converted into millimeters, but you can convert millimeters to inches if you prefer; the result will be the same.
 One inch corresponds to 25.4 millimeters.
-The find the horizontal angle of view, we will use a trigonometric identity that says that the tangent of an angle is the ratio of the length of the opposite side to the length of the adjacent side (equation 1):
+To find the horizontal angle of view, we will use a trigonometric identity that says that the tangent of an angle is the ratio of the length of the opposite side to the length of the adjacent side (equation 1):

 $$
 \begin{array}{l}